networkimprov/mnm/README.md

 Internet mail is facilitating an unprecedented wave of industrial espionage and organized crime around the world.
 It's time to move Internet messaging out of their reach.
 See [why mnm?](Rationale.md)

 mnm is a person-to-person message relay server, based on a new client/server protocol.
+(It's not a web app.)

 mnm provides:
 - Members-only access